greatdeveloping/m3u-Loader-Plugin/README.md

 -2- Xtream Codes (full support - livetv ,movies, series catchup,radio).
 Just intent your portal-username-password to the app.
 Great got Premium IPTV Providers who dont want to spent money for an app.

 -3- Mag Portal (full support - livetv ,movies, series catchup,radio).
-Just intent your portal and mac# to the app.
+Just intent your portal and mac# to the app (V4.06+ You can also intent mag details, serial, device id and device id2, see example).

 .